How it works

 🛡️

-Pango declines genuinely harmful or dangerous requests on its own.
-If an AI provider has a hiccup mid-plan, your message isn't lost — it's saved and retried, and you're told plainly what's happening.
-Nothing about the group is shared outside the Space without everyone opting in.
+Pango declines genuinely harmful requests on its own.
+If a provider hiccups mid-plan, your message is saved and retried, not lost.
+And nothing about the group leaves the Space without everyone opting in.

 The short version: the right AI for each moment, reading from the tools you already have, turning the messy back-and-forth into structured things you can use — instead of handing you more prose to manage.